-I had two books published by Cameron + Company in April of 2013.
-“Instant Baseball: The Baseball Instagrams of Brad Mangin” captures the 2012 MLB season from Spring Training beginning in February all the way through the World Series in October – all through the lens of Instagram on my iPhone.
-The book is available in the iBookstore and you can also purchase signed copies in the store on this site.
+In April of 2013 I published a special book with Cameron + Company entitled “Instant Baseball: The Baseball Instagrams of Brad Mangin.”
+This book captures the 2012 MLB season from Spring Training beginning in February all the way through the World Series in October – all through the lens of Instagram on my iPhone.
+The book is available as an ebook in the iBookstore and you can also purchase signed copies in the store on this site.

-Speaking at workshops and colleges is one of my favorite activities and I have had the pleasure of giving lectures at The National Baseball Hall of Fame and Museum, Canon Live Learning in San Francisco and Costa Mesa, Western Kentucky University, The Olympic Club in San Francisco, The Lawrence Livermore National Laboratory, The Apple Store San Francisco, The Atlanta Photojournalism Seminar, The Sports Shooter Luau, Rich Clarkson’s Sports Photography Workshop, The San Francisco Bay Area Press Photographers Photo Night, ASMP, Brooks Institute, San Jose State University, University of Nevada, and Stanford University.
+Speaking at workshops, colleges, and other venues is one of my passions.
+I have had the pleasure of giving lectures at The National Baseball Hall of Fame and Museum in Cooperstown, Canon Live Learning in San Francisco and Costa Mesa, Western Kentucky University, The Olympic Club in San Francisco, The Lawrence Livermore National Laboratory, The Apple Store San Francisco, The Apple Store SoHo, The Atlanta Photojournalism Seminar, The Sports Shooter Luau, Rich Clarkson’s Sports Photography Workshop, The San Francisco Bay Area Press Photographers Photo Night, ASMP, Brooks Institute, San Jose State University, University of Nevada, and Stanford University.

 In 2011 I served as a judge for the NPPA’s Best of Photojournalism contest, and in 2008 I judged the 64th Pictures of the Year International photo contest in Columbia, Missouri.
 In 2006 I was awarded the Ohlone College Alumnus of the Year.